Listeria Testing

 Rapid PCR

-Advanced molecular detection provides confirmed results faster than traditional culture methods.
+Advanced molecular detection delivers confirmed negatives in 24–48 hours — faster than traditional culture-only protocols.

 👥